Table A. Year-on-Year Inflation Rates, All Items

 A. The Philippines

-The Philippines’ headline inflation or overall inflation slowed down further to 1.8 percent in March 2025 from 2.1 percent in the previous month.
-This brings the national average inflation rate from January to March 2025 to 2.2 percent.
-The inflation rate in March 2024 was higher at 3.7 percent (Table A)
+The Philippines’ headline inflation or overall inflation increased to 1.4 percent in June 2025 from 1.3 percent in the previous month.
+This brings the average inflation rate from January to June 2025 to 1.8 percent.
+In June 2024, the inflation rate was higher at 3.7 percent.
+(Table A)

 B. Central Visayas